FERPA for Students

 Directory information, which is information that is generally not considered harmful or an invasion of privacy if released, can also be disclosed to outside organizations without a student’s prior written consent.

-If you do not want Piedmont International University to disclose any or all of the types of information designated below as directory information from your education records without your prior written consent, you must notify Piedmont in writing.
-Piedmont has designated the following information as directory information:
+If you do not want Carolina University to disclose any or all of the types of information designated below as directory information from your education records without your prior written consent, you must notify Carolina University in writing.
+Carolina University has designated the following information as directory information:

 - Student's name

 - Email address

 - Dates of attendance

 - Participation in officially recognized activities and sports

 - Weight and height of members of athletic teams